Sarah develops ideas into events, performances, and programs.

 Interlochen Center for the Arts

-Sarah is Managing Director of Forgotten Clefs.
+Sarah is Director of Development for Forgotten Clefs.
 The ensemble formed in 2014 to perform and promote Renaissance civic wind band music.
 Sarah also serves as Director of Community Outreach.
 In that capacity, she created Shawms and Stories outreach program, which brings musical story time to schools and community centers in South-Central Indiana.